-Because tantalum and OS-CON capacitors are not available in voltages above 30V, for regulators with input supplies above 30V, choice of input capacitor type is limited to ceramics or aluminum electrolytics.
-Ceramic capacitors have the advantage of very low ESR and can handle high RMS current, however ceramics with high voltage ratings (>50V) are not available with more than a few microfarads of capacitance.
+Because tantalum and OS-CON capacitors are not available in voltages above 30V, ceramics or aluminum electrolytics must be used for regulators with input supplies above 30V.
+Ceramic capacitors have the advantage of very low ESR and can handle high RMS current, but ceramics with high voltage ratings (>50V) are not available with more than a few microfarads of capacitance.
 Furthermore, ceramics have high voltage coefficients which means that the capacitance values decrease even more when used at the rated voltage.
 X5R and X7R type ceramics are recommended for their lower voltage and temperature coefficients.
-Another consideration when using ceramics is their high Q which if not properly damped, may result in excessive voltage stress on the power MOSFETs.
-Aluminum electrolytics have much higher bulk capacitance, however, they have higher ESR and lower RMS current ratings.
+Another consideration when using ceramics is their high Q which, if not properly damped, may result in excessive voltage stress on the power MOSFETs.
+Aluminum electrolytics have much higher bulk capacitance, but they have higher ESR and lower RMS current ratings.